 Mr. Pickholz is a co-author of the two-volume book, Securities Crimes, published by leading legal publisher Thomson Reuters, and is the sole author of the book’s 105 page chapter on “The SEC Whistleblower Award Program”.

-Among his many speaking engagements, Mr. Pickholz has been a guest on Fox Business News, BBC News, and Bloomberg Radio; taught continuing education courses for lawyers such as “When The Whistle Blows” and “Incentives and Protections for the Modern Whistleblower”, chaired a program before an international audience where he spoke on “The SEC Whistleblower’s Perspective”, and was invited by a leading university to teach a lecture on SEC whistleblowers and white collar crime titled “When Bad Things Happen To Good People”.
+Among his many speaking engagements, Mr. Pickholz has been a guest on Fox Business News, BBC News, and Bloomberg Radio; taught continuing education courses for lawyers such as “When The Whistle Blows” and “Incentives and Protections for the Modern Whistleblower”; chaired a program before an international audience where he spoke on “The SEC Whistleblower’s Perspective”; and was invited by a leading university to teach a lecture on SEC whistleblowers and white collar crime titled “When Bad Things Happen To Good People”.

 For over 23 years, Mr. Pickholz has been representing clients before the SEC and other government and regulatory agencies.
 In addition to SEC whistleblowers, Mr. Pickholz has represented clients before the SEC, U.S. Attorney’s offices, the U.S. Department of Justice, state authorities including the Manhattan District Attorney’s office and the New York Attorney General’s office, FINRA and other self-regulatory organizations, FinCen (the U.S. Treasury Department), the Internal Revenue Service, the Commodities Futures Trading Commission, and the Bureau of Indian Affairs.
 Among his other notable cases, Mr. Pickholz was counsel in the first anti-money laundering case brought by FinCen and the NYSE together against an NYSE member firm, was counsel in the first disciplinary case brought by FINRA, and was counsel in two cases that Crain’s New York Business referred to as among the largest stock fraud cases of the early 21st century involving New York-based companies.